Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

   1.285833s     5   0.06%
   1.314588s     1   0.01%
 ```
-So we manged to achieve 100 request per second even with the simulated IO workload by having 100 worker thread, and all the request was served in about 1 second.
+So we manged to achieve 100 requests per second even with the simulated IO workload by having 100 worker threads, and all the request was served in about 1 second.
 For comparison sake let's try to achieve the same thing with Unicorn.

 `Unicorn` with `1 CPU and 100 workers`:
 ```bash